markjprice/cs12dotnet8/docs/errata/improvements.md

 > Thanks to Yousef Imran who raised this issue via email.

 In Step 2, I tell the reader to create an `Spider` class with a field named `IsPoisonous`.
 The field would be better named `IsVenomous` because poison is a thing that you consume and venom is transmitted by an animal bite.
-One way to remember the difference is that the villain from Spider-man is named Venom rather name Poison.
+One way to remember the difference is that the villain from Spider-man is named Venom instead of Poison.

-In the next edition, I will change the field name.
+In the next edition, I will change the field name to `IsVenomous`.

 ## Page 248 - Storing multiple values using an enum type